5 Best Anime like Naruto

-If you are interested in international comic books and manga, you may associate Japanese manga with the legendary Naruto, which focus on Ninja characters.
-Naruto has been top-rated by both domestic and international manga and anime fans since it was released in 1999, which is known as one of the best-selling manga of all time.
+If you are interested in Japanese pop culture, you may associate Japanese manga and anime with the legendary series Naruto, which focus on Ninja characters.
+Naruto has been top-rated by both domestic and international manga and anime fans since it was released in 1999, which is known as one of the greatest anime of all time.

 The popular manga series came to the end in 2014 and its anime adaption was completed in 2017.
-For fans of Naruto all over the world who are missing it, here is the list of 7 recommended manga and anime like Naruto.
-Of course, you can enjoy reading and watching these titles in English.
+For fans of Naruto all over the world who are missing it, here is the list of 5 recommended anime like Naruto.
+Of course, you can enjoy watching these anime in English.

 Naruto, which is the manga written and illustrated by Masashi Kishimoto, was serialized on Shonen Weekly Jump since 1999 till 2014.
 There are 72 volumes with 700 episodes totally.
 The first part of an anime adaption was aired from 2002 to 2007 with 220 episodes and 3 anime movies.
 The second part, titled “Naruto: Shippuden”, was broadcasted between 2007 and 2017 with 500 episodes and 7 anime movies.